JasdipChauhan/SceneIt/README.md

 # SceneIt
-A twitter clone built on the iOS platform using a PHP backend with MySql
+A twitter clone built on the iOS platform using a Ruby on Rails backend

 :neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard::neckbeard: